nonaghazizadeh/issue-report-management/README.md

 Priority Prediction:
 This directory contains our scripts on ML models for prediciting the priority of an issue report for task assigneent or maintenance purposes.

+Notebook:
+This directory contatins notebooks for five diffrenet software project.
+In each of them with tf-idf and fasttext methods we find related method to each issue on our preprocessed datasets which we crawled it and do preprocessing pipeline on it